 - Hit on the command option.

-- Click on the menu, and choose System Preferences…
+- Click on the Apple menu, and choose System Preferences/Settings.

-This will open the Preferences window with all the list of options.
+It will open the Preferences window with the list of options.

 - Click to open Network preferences.

 - In the list at the left, select the network connection you want to use (such as Wi-Fi or Ethernet).